Skip to Content

 • Flower bulbs

-• Trees and shrubs, especially when roots are girdled
+• Trees and shrubs (especially when roots are girdled)

 Irrigation and Landscape Interference

-Burrowing activity can disrupt irrigation lines, cause uneven ground, and create hazards for people and pets walking in the yard.
+Burrowing can disrupt irrigation lines, create uneven ground, and cause trip hazards for people and pets walking in the yard.
+The primary concern is property damage—not direct aggression.

 Safe and Effective Pocket Gopher Control Methods